-In order to facilitate class administration, I have set up a TWEN (Westlaw) site for this course.
-The website includes assigned readings not in the casebook, supplemental materials, and additional information related to the course, posted throughout the semester.
-The TWEN site is also where you will participate in forum discussions.
+In order to facilitate class administration, I have set up a TWEN (Westlaw) website for this course.
+The website includes supplemental materials and additional information related to the course, posted throughout the semester.
+The TWEN site is also where you will participate in forum discussions, and access and turn in various other assignments.
 You are required to register for the course as soon as possible, preferably before the beginning of the semester, as there is important information that will be useful to you before the first-class meeting.
 Additionally, the sign-up sheet for office hours will be maintained exclusively on the TWEN site.
 You are responsible for checking the website regularly and you will be responsible for all materials posted on it.